Supernatural Superserious: Music video

 The music video was shot by director Vincent Moon in various locations around New York City.
 On February 12, 2008 the website supernaturalsuperserious.com (no longer available) was launched, containing ten takes of the video available for download in high definition as well as a YouTube page for users to upload their own versions of the video.

+In popular culture

+The song was used by ESPN as part of their coverage of Major League Baseball's 2008 Opening Day.
+It was used in the 2009 film He's Just Not That Into You, and plays over the end credits of the 2026 movie Teenage Sex and Death at Camp Miasma.